 I knew packing for the hospital would be no exception, despite how much planning I did.
 The most difficult part was not only deciding what to bring for myself, but also needing to pack for my brand new baby!
 Talk about stressful.

 How am I supposed to know what size she will wear?
-How will I know what the temperature will be that day?
+What will the temperature will be that day?
 There are so many things to consider when packing your bag for the hospital.

 Let me tell you what I feel, in retrospect, makes for the perfect hospital bag to bring.